Our products

 Cod in Barcelona: The Catalan Tradition

-Barcelona and Catalonia have their own relationship with cod, different from that of the Basque Country and Madrid.
+Barcelona and Catalonia have their own relationship with cod, different from the Basque and Madrid traditions.
 Cod in Catalonia is bacallà, and its presence in Catalan cuisine is so profound that there are dishes that do not exist in any other Spanish culinary tradition.

-Esqueixada is perhaps the most emblematic Catalan cod dish: raw (uncooked) desalted cod, hand-shredded, with tomato, onion, black olives, and olive oil.
+The esqueixada is perhaps the most emblematic Catalan dish with cod: raw desalted cod (uncooked), hand-shredded, with tomato, onion, black olives, and olive oil.
 It is the Catalan sashimi — quality cod does all the work.

-Bacallà amb mongetes (cod with beans) is a humble winter dish that, in the hands of a good chef, has an extraordinary depth of flavor.
+The bacallà amb mongetes (cod with beans) is a humble winter dish that, in the hands of a good cook, has an extraordinary depth of flavor.

 Mercat del Ninot and Bacalalo

-The Mercat del Ninot, in Barcelona's Eixample, has been one of the city's reference markets for decades.
+The Mercat del Ninot, in Barcelona's Eixample district, has been one of the city's leading markets for decades.
 Bacalalo — our establishment — has been in this market since 1990, specializing in cod and seafood products.

-In these more than thirty years, we have seen how cod in Barcelona went from being a common consumption product to becoming a sought-after, valued, and sometimes exclusive ingredient.
-Barcelonians know how to demand quality in cod — and we have been meeting that standard for over three decades.
+In these more than thirty years, we have seen how cod in Barcelona went from being a common consumer product to becoming a sought-after, valued, and sometimes exclusive ingredient.
+Barcelonans know how to demand quality cod — and we have been meeting that standard for over three decades.

-Bilbao vs Madrid vs Barcelona: Differences in Cod Usage
+Bilbao vs Madrid vs Barcelona: Differences in the Use of Cod

 Aspect Bilbao (Basque Country) Madrid (Castile) Barcelona (Catalonia)

-Historical Relationship Fishermen/cod traders Inland necessity Market cuisine
+Historical Relationship Fishermen/cod fishermen Inland necessity Market cuisine

 Serving Temperature Hot Hot Cold and hot